Credentials: Assistant Professor of Korea Studies

 - “Transregional Screening of Homeless Angels and Conflicting Positions of Colonial Korean Cinema,” in Koryŏ Film Company and the New Filmic Order of Total War Period, 1936-1941 ed.
 Korean Film Archive (Seoul: Hyunsilbook, 2007)

-- Archive and Ephemera: Through the Lens of Asia (Fall 2019)
+- Archive and Ephemera: Through a Lens of Asia (Graduate Seminar, Fall 2019)

-- The Two Koreas: Politics of Aesthetics (Spring 2019)
+- The Two Koreas: Politics of Aesthetics (Undergraduate Seminar, Spring 2019)

-- Picturing Korea: History and Memory in South Korean Cinema (Spring 2019)
+- History and Memory in South Korean Cinema (Undergraduate Seminar, Spring 2019)